What I do when I design

 In addition to applications and websites, I also do some physical prototypes.
 I coded with Arduino for KRAAN and used Touchdesigner for SENSO.

-I observed users behavior while using the prototype or MVP through Hotjar videos and video calls.
+I observed users behavior while using the prototypes or MVPs through Hotjar videos and video calls.
 When there are chances that I can interact with the users, I prepare a list of tasks for them to accomplish via the product.
 From there, I can see which struggles they are facing and report these to the team for a design iteration.
+In CINEME, I used Maze to test Low-fi and High-fi prototypes.